MuteJester/Simple_Image_Processing_Library/README.md

-please keep in mind Kronecker product takes Image A an m × n Image and B is a p × q Image ,  Kronecker product will create a new image A ⊗ B that will be: the mp × nq of oiginal A and B, meaning if you use to images 100x100 pixels , the new image created will be 10,000x10,000 pixel and the weight of the image will be corresponding. also please keep in mind there is a maximum an jpg can carry , the maximum is 65,535×65,535 pixels. processing time may vary from 1 to 6 minutes depending on both image sizes.
+please keep in mind Kronecker product takes Image A an m × n Image and B is a p × q Image ,  Kronecker product will create a new image A ⊗ B that will be: the mp × nq of oiginal A and B, meaning if you use two images 100x100 pixels , the new image created will be 10,000x10,000 pixels and the weight of the image will be corresponding. also please keep in mind there is a maximum an jpg can carry , the maximum is 65,535×65,535 pixels. processing time may vary from 1 to 6 minutes depending on both image sizes.

-the method contains 4 mode;
+the method contains 4 mods;
 1. "Mul" - method will preforme a simple ,classic Kronecker multiplication
 2. "Size" - method will create a  Kronecker Product where the biggest pixels is selected each iteration
 3. "Build_From" - method will construct calling objects images using passed by argument image (as shown in example)